 - Significant Damage.
 Almost all building materials become worn and damaged over time, especially timber.
 Look for big cracks, missing screws, large holes, split deck boards, and signs (like tiny holes) of termites.
 Pay special attention to any areas that tend to remain damp, are regularly exposed to water, or are in contact with fasteners.
 Use a tool like an ice pick or a screwdriver to penetrate the wood surface.
 If you can easily penetrate 6.35-12.7 mm, break off a sliver of wood without splinters, or the wood is soft and spongy, timber or an entire deck may need to be replaced.

 - Bent or Bowed Decking Boards.
 When boards lift or become unsecured, they can cause trips and falls.
-If you walk across your deck and feel wobbly or spongy boards, beware, as they may have become weakened and unsafe.
-Additionally, if a board moves as you walk across it, it may have become detached from the joists.
+Beware if you walk across your deck and feel wobbly or spongy boards, as they may have become weakened and unsafe.
+Additionally, if a board moves as you walk across it, it may become detached from the joists.

 - Rotten Timber.
 Any rotten timber can be a serious issue.
-Not only does it weaken one area, but it can spread and deteriorate other timber components over time: the more rot, the more urgent the need for a new deck.
+It weakens one area and can spread and deteriorate other timber components over time: the more rot, the more urgent the need for a new deck.
 If you see water pooling around the base of the deck posts, seek a professional deck builder’s advice on the best method for diverting water away from their base.
 If you find just a board or two has become rotten — perhaps from a leaking gutter or another water source — you may be able to replace only the damaged board(s).
 Be sure to seal any new timber.

 - Shaky Deck Railings.
 When railings become loose, you may need to repair or replace just the railing.
-However, you find loose railings along with other issues; you may need a complete overhaul.
+However, if you find loose railings along with other issues, you may need a complete overhaul.

 - Ledger Board Damage.
 The ledger board connects the deck to the house and holds it in place.
 If it becomes compromised, the entire deck is in danger.
 Look carefully for any loose fittings or rot at the ledger board.
 If you find damage, you likely need professional advice rather than a DIY solution.
 The ledger board is a critical place for flashing and waterproofing.